PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 After creating presentations, you need to be able to store them safely.
 Let's look at storage and backup options offered by both presentation software.

 You can save your PowerPoint file on your computer or in the cloud.
-To store your PowerPoint presentation on your computer, you can choose between several file formats like PPT, PTTX, PDF, HTML, etc. You will need a OneDrive account to save on the cloud.
+To store your PowerPoint presentation on your computer, you can choose between several formats like PPT, PTTX, PDF, HTML, etc. You will need a OneDrive account to save on the cloud.

 Like PowerPoint, Keynote allows users to save their keynote files online and offline.
 You will need to create an iCloud account to store your files online.